smartcatai/ts-client-gen/README.md

 - `WriteCodeAfterApiClientClass` - appends code to the very end of the module (after the api client class definition and default export).
 - `ExtendApiClientConstructor`- appends code to the api client class constructor (by default is has an empty body).
 Use this to add some custom initialization for the api client class.
 - `ExtendApiClientClass` - appends code to the end of the api client class definition, after all methods have been defined.
 Use this to add custom members to the api client class.
+- `GetApiClientConstructorParams` - override parameters of the api client class constructor.
+This method is called before the constructor is written to the module.
+You can add, remove or modify parameters of the constructor.
+This is useful for adding some additional parameters to the constructor that are not present in the server-side api controller class.

 ### Expose server-side resources to client-side codebase